 Designing orangeries to accommodate a kitchen extension remains perhaps the most popular type of project that we are commissioned to undertake.
-When rounded off with a bespoke kitchen from our partners at Tom Howley (shown above left), this ticks all of the boxes for modern living: a light and airy living space combined with the very best in kitchen design.
+When rounded off with a bespoke oak kitchen, this ticks all of the boxes for modern living: a light and airy living space combined with the very best in kitchen design.

 Or, for something equally stylish, how about this monochromatic design, above right, which makes a real statement with its black and white design features?

 An increasing number of our customers are opting for the rustic beauty of an oak framed orangery or garden room.
 With such a naturally characterful material, why not make the oak itself part of the interior scheme?
 Choose furniture pieces and fabrics to complement the tone of the timber or perhaps a lighter palette to offset the character of the oak.

 Finally, with the shorter days and dropping temperatures, we can’t think of anything better than lighting the fire and settling down on the sofa to take in the views of outside from the comfort of our home.
 Combining comfort and warmth with natural light, this living room orangery has created the perfect family room.